 If a “legacy” is nothing more than a building with our name on it because we gave millions to a university for its business school, what does that bring?
 A tarnished brass plaque in some hallway, and a name soon forgotten by the school’s faculty and students.

-But if our legacy is measured by the lives touched at a substantive level, be it one life or a million lives, then we have secured our dignity after death.
+But if our life can be measured by the lives touched at a substantive level, be it one life or a million lives, then we have truly secured a legacy.